3DCP-TUe/DropletDetective/README.md

 ## Installation

 The current release is tested with Python 3.12 and Matlab R2023b and requires the following libraries:
 - To connect to an OPC UA server: opcua-asyncio (py -m pip install asyncua)

+## Explanation of the files

+### Data acquisition

+Files related to data acquisition are located in the **[src/acquisition/](src/acquisition/)** directory and include the following files and folders:

+- **[load_cell.py](src/acquisition/load_cell.py):** Python script that acquires the load cell data through an OPC_UA connection with the HBM ClipX.

+### Data analysis

+Files related to data analysis are located in the **[src/analysis/](src/analysis/)** directory and include the following files and folders:

+- **[analysisLoadCell.m](src/analysis/analysisLoadCell.m):** MATLAB script that reads the data from the raw_data/load_cell folder and computes the individual droplet mass, corresponding yield stress, and mass flow rate.
+- **[imagesToVolumes.m](src/analysis/imagesToVolumes.m):** MATLAB script that reads images from the raw_data_images folder and computes the droplet volume to save it in volumes.csv.
+- **[analysisVolumes.m](src/analysis/analysisVolumes.m):** MATLAB script that computes volumes_grouped.csv and volumetric_flow.csv from volumes.csv.
+- **[COMBINEDslugsRawToProcessed.m](src/analysis/COMBINEDslugsRawToProcessed.m):** MATLAB scripts that performs all of the above tasks when available data is present.

 ## Coordinates